Thousand Oaks Wildfire Lawyers

 The Fire and Allied Perils provision in your insurance policy generally covers damages from wildfires.
 It’s crucial to check your specific plan and see whether you have the following coverages:

-- Personal Property — Pays for the costs of damaged clothes, furniture, appliances, and other personal belongings.
+• Personal Property — Pays for the costs of damaged clothes, furniture, appliances, and other personal belongings.

-- Dwelling — Includes expenses for repairing or rebuilding the main structure of your home.
+• Dwelling — Includes expenses for repairing or rebuilding the main structure of your home.

-- Other Structures — Covers the replacement or reconstruction of detached structures, such as garages, sheds, or fences.
+• Other Structures — Covers the replacement or reconstruction of detached structures, such as garages, sheds, or fences.

-- Additional Living Expenses (ALE) — Provides reimbursement for temporary living costs, including transportation, hotel accommodations, meals, and other necessary expenses incurred while your home is uninhabitable.
+• Additional Living Expenses (ALE) — Provides reimbursement for temporary living costs, including transportation, hotel accommodations, meals, and other necessary expenses incurred while your home is uninhabitable.

-Impact damage coverage is also included in many fire insurance policies, covering damages to property brought on by falling trees, cars, and other debris.
+Impact damage coverage is also included in many fire insurance policies, covering damage to property brought on by falling trees, cars, and other debris.
 In addition, California’s insurance laws have certain protections for property owners in times of wildfires, particularly:

-- One-Year Moratorium On Non-Renewals Or Cancellation Within Fire Perimeter — For one year following the declaration of a state of emergency, insurance companies are not allowed to cancel or refuse to renew residential property insurance policies for properties within the fire perimeter and adjacent ZIP codes.
+• One-Year Moratorium on Non-Renewals or Cancellation Within Fire Perimeter — For one year following the declaration of a state of emergency, insurance companies are not allowed to cancel or refuse to renew residential property insurance policies for properties within the fire perimeter and adjacent ZIP codes.
 All residential property insurance policies affected at the time of declared wildfires are subject to this prohibition.

 What To Do After A Wildfire